Consider the following questions when evaluating a source you found online:

 Is the material published on a trustworthy website?
 Is the site owned by, for example, a university, a research institute, a scientific community, an EU project or some other official organization or authority?

 Is the author a researcher or specialist within the field?
-What is his/her academic background?
-You can do a search on the person to ensure that he/she is really an expert.
+What is their academic background?
+You can do a search on the person to ensure that they are really an expert.

 Does the material have a scientific purpose?
 Is the source or research meant to be read by other researchers, i.e. peers?
 Is it a part of a scholarly discussion?
 This indicates that the target group is correct.